Your Unsplash Photos Have Been Downloaded 10,000 Times. How Many Sites Credited You?

 What Photographers Actually Do

 Most photographers look at this situation and do nothing.
 The ROI on manual searching seems too low.
+The work is tedious.
+The results are uncertain.
 So they keep uploading, keep getting downloads, and keep getting zero credit.

 The Question Worth Asking